Introduction to Enforcement under Austrian Law

 The creditor may combine the application for recognition/declaration of enforceability with the application for enforcement.

 The court issues its decision without hearing the debtor.
-An appeal against the decision may be filed within four weeks (eight weeks if the debtor is domiciled outside of Austria and this is the first opportunity to participate in the proceedings) of service of the decision.
+An appeal against the decision may be filed within four weeks (eight weeks if the debtor is domiciled outside Austria and this is the first opportunity to participate in the proceedings) of service of the decision.

 Once the declaration of recognition and enforceability has become effective, the foreign judgment is considered equal to domestic judgments.
-Accordingly, the ensuing enforcement proceedings are governed by the same laws applicable to enforcement of domestic judgments (see 2.2 Enforcement of Domestic Judgments).
+Accordingly, the ensuing enforcement proceedings are governed by the same laws applicable to the enforcement of domestic judgments (see 2.2 Enforcement of Domestic Judgments).

 The declaration of enforceability may, inter alia, be refused if: